abdallah-mft/SKILLZONE/README.md

 5. Open Pull Request

 ## 📄 License
+This project is part of academic coursework and is subject to university/college guidelines.
 This project is licensed under the MIT License - see the LICENSE file for details.

 ## 👥 Authors